dagger/todoapp/README.md

 ### `dagger project update`

-First you will need to install dagger plan package dependencies.
+First you will need to update dagger plan package dependencies.

 ### `dagger do build`